tofti/python-kmeans/README.md

 ![results](results/iris.gif "Iris Example")

 # Description
 k-means attempts to identify a user specified k(<N) number of clusters from a set of N d-dimensional real valued vectors.
-The algortithm proceeds by attempting to minimize the sum of squared distances from a cluster center, to the cluster members.
+The algorithm proceeds by attempting to minimize the sum of squared distances from a cluster center, to the cluster members.
 The canonical algorithm proceeds in three phases:

 1. Initialise k random centroids (cluster centers);
 2. assign data points to nearest cluster according to distance metric (typically Euclidean distance);